 Microfiber dust mops trap and hold dirt without any treatment.
 They can even be used wet for more in-depth cleaning.

-By following these rules and refinishing the floor as needed with quality finish every 1-3 years, your gym floor will stay clean and maintain its appearance for years to come.
+By following these rules for cleaning hardwood gym floors and refinishing the floor as needed with quality finish every 1-3 years, you will get the results you are wanting and the floor will maintain its appearance for years to come.